wallace41290/trucking-kit/README.md

 4. Invoke: `nvm use` to install and set the correct node version defined in [.nvmrc](./.nvmrc).
 5. Install dependencies by invoking `npm i`.

+## Local Sandbox
+It is possible to run a local aws sandbox for the development.

+### Pre-reqs
+Set up AWS Account: TODO

+1. Run `npx nx sandbox trucking-kit-backend`

 ## Start the app

 To start the development server run `nx serve trucking-kit`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!